dcraderdev/AirBnB/oldREADME.md

     {
       "message": "Sorry, this spot is already booked for the specified dates", "statusCode": 403,
-      "errors": {
+      "errors": [
-        "startDate": "Start date conflicts with an existing booking", "endDate": "End date conflicts with an existing booking" }
+        "Start date conflicts with an existing booking", "End date conflicts with an existing booking" ]
     }
     ```